|Source:The Charlie Rose Show- ABC News anchor Barbara Walters, interviewing Hollywood Goddess Jane Fonda, in 2006.|

 Personal freedom can never be real if individuals are not only free to be themselves, but then accept that and take advantage of that.
-But to paraphrase Jane, then you have to own who you are.
-‘This is who I am as a person for good and bad.
+But to paraphrase Jane, then you have to own who you are: “This is who I am as a person for good and bad.
 This is where I do well and perhaps could do better.
-This is where I come up short and need to work on to be a complete person.’
+This is where I come up short and need to work on to be a complete person.”
 Not that you try to be perfect, but that you’re as good of a person that you can be.
 Because you know who you are and where you’re strong.
 While you’re improving at your flaws.

-The Christian-Right would still get on her about sexual movies in the 1960s like Barbarella, but that was in the 1960s at the heart of the Counter Culture and Cultural Revolution.
-And today if anything she’s still very popular, because she did movies like that and others like The Chapman Report.
-That looks at sex between married couples as well as adultery.
+The Christian-Right would still get on Jane Fonda about sexual movies in the 1960s like Barbarella, but that was in the 1960s at the heart of the Counter Culture and Cultural Revolution.
+And today if anything she’s still very popular, because she did movies like that and others like The Chapman Report, that looks at sex between married couples as well as adultery.
 Which was still very controversial in 1962.